Paris Travel Planner Riding RER Trains in Paris, France

 On the Train Platform

-The 4-letter train codes (see photo to the right—>) are used on the printed train schedules posted in each station, and monitors and electronic signs show the code of the train that will be departing from that platform.
+The 4-letter train codes (see photo to the right—>) are used on the train schedules in each station, and monitors and electronic signs show the code of the train that will be departing from that platform.

 RER B Monitor, Paris, France